 For natural diamonds, if you are trying to sort out what kind of diamond to purchase, I wrote this article which covers the pros and cons of natural vs. lab grown diamonds, and what's available in the market.

 In sum, I would recommend Canadian sourced, which your jeweler should be able to provide for you.
 For lab grown, I recommend our source, which is the Diamond Foundry.
 They are certified carbon neutral.

 Links for Additional Reading and Research:

-Three feature articles I wrote in Canada’s top trade magazine will give you a broad understanding of what’s going on right now.
+Additional features published in that same magazine will give you a broad understanding of what’s going on right now.
 The first is What Makes Ethical Jewelry Ethical?
 The second is A Dream Deferred, Ethical Gold in North America.
 The third, The Sustainability Trap.
 The Responsible Jewellery Council's big narrative is around "sustainability."
 My piece, The Sustainability Trap, outlines how "sustainability" in the jewelry world is destroying our future.

 I gave a to this piece above, but here it is again.
 An astonishing, must-read "smoking gun" article in the NY Times from Aug.
 22, 2000, Controvsy Over Blood Diamonds Made Into A Virtue, describes how the death of millions via blood diamonds was a marketing opportunity.
 De Beers controlled nearly all of the African supply chain during much of the blood diamond wars.